 VT-501 CoC strategic planning process includes workshops, focus groups, and surveys with people with lived experience, shelter and service, affordable housing, youth service, mental health, seniors, community action advocates, DV/SV, healthcare, substance use, veteran, disability, families, seniors and organizations led by or serving BIPOC and refugee and immigrant community members to bring the widest input on preventing and ending homelessness.
 CoC Community meetings attended by community members, legislators & city councilors.
 CoC uses human-centered design approach.
 Monthly board meetings open to all & include monthly updates from members & partners.
 Trainings and workshops from a diverse range of partners including harm reduction, trauma informed practice, understanding racial disparities in programs and outcomes, outreach and supports to unsheltered populations.

-VT-501 communicates information via CCHA list serv, monthly board Meetings, community meetings, forums, social media, CCHA website, & partner org list serv.
+VT-501 communicates information via CCHA list serv, monthly board Meetings, community meetings, forums, CCHA website, & partner org list serv.
 Website and meeting openings include “Our CCHA meetings are open to the community.
-We welcome input from community members, especially those with lived experience of homelessness.
+We welcome input from community members, especially those with lived experience of homelessness and offer stipends.
 We also welcome those who have worked or volunteered serving people who are homeless, employees of government agencies, representatives of the business community, members of religious and secular organizations, and others who want to make a positive difference in our community.”
 Agenda items for questions & discussion to solicit information from community & other stakeholders.

 VT-501 CoC webpage informs readers “Materials are available in alternative formats for persons with disabilities”.
 CoC Board includes a statewide disabilities organization, providing input on communicating effectively with people living with disabilities.
 CCHA Information is accessible via email, telephone and website, a variety of electronic formats.
 CoC meetings are hybrid, with translation services and in a variety of accessible spaces.
 All meetings include discussion and public comments.
 Membership outreach to individuals with disabilities and peer organizations.